- ABOUT US

 These courses, along with any prerequisite courses for your major, must be completed by the end of the spring term before your transfer to UC Davis for fall enrollment.

 Coursework requirements are the same for non-California residents.
-You must earn a 2.80 GPA or higher to be considered eligible for admission.
+However, you must earn a 2.80 GPA or higher in all transferable college coursework to be considered eligible for admission.

 If you will require a visa to live or study in the United States, you are considered an international applicant and must follow additional admission procedures for international applicants.
 You are not considered an international applicant if you are a U.S. citizen or permanent resident, even if you have completed coursework at a school in another country.